 At elementary school Glenn Seaborg took no interest in science.

 In 1922 the Seaborg family moved to Los Angeles, California.
-At David Starr Jordan High School, located in the Watts neighborhood, Glenn Seaborg’s interests in chemistry and physics were awakened by the exhilarating lessons taught by Dwight Logan Reid.
+At David Starr Jordan High School, located in the Watts neighborhood, Glenn Seaborg’s interest in chemistry and physics was awakened by the exhilarating lessons taught by Dwight Logan Reid.

 He became fascinated by Otto Hahn’s work in Germany on radioactive elements.
 Hahn had discovered the radioactive isotopes radium-228 and thorium-230 and, with Lise Meitner, the most stable form of the new radioactive element protactinium.